 These techniques are designed to reach the full diversity of learning styles.
 Extensive color-coding is a critical element of the structure.
 Please bring 4-color ball point pens or pencils in blue, green, red and black.

-Optional units of credit are available for each course at the low cost of $89 per unit, paid directly to CSUEB Continuing Education.
-Credit registration forms, payment instructions, and the grading policy will be provided on the first day of class.
-All credit registration forms must be submitted with payment to the MMR instructor by the end of each course.
+Optional Academic Credit Costs & Registration: Optional units of credit are available for select courses at the low cost of $134 per unit, paid directly to CSUEB Continuing Education, by the last day of every course.
+CSUEB Online credit registration and payment instructions, along with the MMR grading policy, will be provided on the first day of every class.
+All credit registrations and payments must be submitted online through CSUEB’s website by the end of each course.
 No exceptions.